bektade/I2M2G/README.md

 # I2M2G - Smart Meter Monitoring

 Simple Docker-based smart meter monitoring with Grafana visualization.
+Needs energy launchpad running in a separate container which `meter2mqtt` will send get request to it and publish the response to mqtt broker.
+Telegraph listens to incoming message in MQTT and sends data to InfluxDB.
+Grafana connects to InfluxDB and viuslizes data in real time (5 sec update).

 ## Quick Start